The Ramsay Mechanical Aptitude Test is used as part of the pre-employment screening process for a number of roles in different industries.

-In this assessment, you must demonstrate your mechanical and electrical knowledge by answering 60 questions in an hour.
+In the Ramsay MultiCraft test, you must demonstrate your mechanical and electrical knowledge by answering 60 questions in an hour.

-In this version of the Ramsay test, there are fewer illustrations or images, and you need to be able to complete mechanical reasoning questions in written form, with fewer options for possible answers.
+In this Ramsay test for maintenance mechanics, there are fewer illustrations or images, and you need to be able to complete mechanical reasoning questions in written form, with fewer options for possible answers.

 Amazon Maintenance Technician Test

-It is split into Level 1 and Level 2, and the assessment that you will take depends on the seniority of the role you have applied for.
+The Amazon Ramsay test is split into Level 1 (sometimes known as the Ramsay Maintenance Technician 1 test) and Level 2 (also referred to as the Ramsay Maintenance Technician 2 test).
+The assessment that you will take depends on the seniority of the role you have applied for.

 Aimed at journey-level electricians or electrical maintenance applicants, this assessment is based on specific electrical knowledge and has 60 questions to be answered in an hour